itsclairehi/Social-network-API/README.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia Core THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+NEED TO DO:
+format time stamp
+test all routes
+make sure connection goes all the way to server friends routes in user-controller.js